archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 \]

 In Justeson's sample that works out to \(C \leq 6.6438\), providing us with a metric of the upper *limit* for the channel capacity (i.e., has to be "less than or equal to...").

-[^fn15]: This is a logical assumption, "...since we do not expect to find different design elements in any instance than those that were applied by the prehistoric painter" [@Justeson1973, p.
-140].
-It is not a trivial one, though.
-It is conceivable that post-deposition processes might result in something that *appears* to be a design element, but is not in fact.
-While this scenario would be considered an effect of noise in the channel, its implications should also be considered in archaeological interpretations.

 <!-- >
 \[